Superformula/node-backend-test/webapp/README.md

 $ cp pm2.json pm2.local.json
 ````

-Ensure that configuration values in `pm2.local.json` will work with you system, and then start the application:
+Ensure that configuration values in `pm2.local.json` will work with you system.
+The `MONGODB_DSN` is required for persistence, but the other defaults may work.
+In order to use the location endpoints you must provide valid API key values for both `GMAP_API_KEY` and `NASA_API_KEY` for the [Google Cloud Platform Geocoding API service](https://console.cloud.google.com/marketplace/details/google/geocoding-backend.googleapis.com) and [Nasa Open API](https://api.nasa.gov/api.htm) respectively.
+Once you're done, start the application:

 ````bash
 $ pm2 start pm2.local.json